alfian853/resilix/README.md

 ### kruskal.resilix.config.{your-key}.errorThreshold
-Configures the error threshold in percentage in close state and half-open state (for retry process). when the error rate greater or equal to the threshold, the circuit will trip to open state.
+Configures the error threshold in percentage in close state and half-open state (for retry process). when the error rate is greater or equal to the threshold, the circuit will trip to open state.

 |default value|`0.5`|
 |:---:|:---|